 - Class V. Fine of up to $500.

 - Class VI.
 Fine of up to $250.

 Let Our Experienced Fairfax Criminal Defense Attorneys Help With Drug Possession Charges

 If you have been charged with any drug possession charge, you are facing an aggressive prosecution, possible incarceration in prison, and fines.
 In addition, you would have a criminal record for the rest of your life which could hamper your ability to obtain a job, a professional license, a loan, and much more.
-Do not face these charges without the assistance of an experienced criminal defense attorney who can guide you through the process and vigorously raise all of your defenses.
+Do not face these charges without the assistance of an experienced Fairfax drug offense attorney who can guide you through the process and vigorously raise all of your defenses.